 In February, the Digital Technology Supercluster was chosen by the federal government as one of five funded superclusters to inspire high-tech growth in industry.
 Dean Prelazzi, business development lead for the Digital Technology Supercluster, spoke to COFI delegates about how the forest industry can participate in the collaboration.

 The supercluster is a collaboration of members that will act as a catalyst to solve challenges faced by industry, including the forest sector, and position Canada as a global leader in digital technology.
 Canfor and TimberWest are founding members of the supercluster.
 The aim for forestry is to analyze and use the volume of data collected to optimize supply chains and production.
-Prelazzi also identified an important benefit of incorporating digital tech.
-“Everyone over the age of 15 has grown up with the internet,” Prelazzi said.
-“Embracing digital technology will by default attract youth to the forest sector.”
+Prelazzi also identified an important benefit of incorporating digital tech: “Everyone over the age of 15 has grown up with the internet,” Prelazzi said, “that means embracing digital technology will by default attract youth to the forest sector.”

 On the CEO Panel Seraphim echoed that idea, noting that new technology and developing new products in the industry such as mass timber and biomass products is appealing to youth.
 “It allows us to attract young people who have innovative minds,” he said.

-A panel of speakers addressed the topic of jobs and recruitment, giving examples of apprenticeships and job placement programs that are helping to point youth in the direction of forestry.
-Canfor’s manager of learning and talent, Kara Biles, said companies need to also consider strategies to attract women, visible minorities and Indigenous peoples.
-Promoting the industry as innovative and climate friendly goes a long way to attracting and retaining people.
+A panel of speakers addressed the topic of jobs and recruitment.
+Canfor’s manager of learning and talent, Kara Biles, said companies need to consider strategies to attract women, visible minorities and Indigenous peoples.
+Promoting the industry as innovative and climate friendly goes a long way to attracting and retaining people, she said.